Thomas And Dorothy Leavey Foundation

 How to Apply

 The Thomas and Dorothy Leavey Foundation accepts unsolicited applications via mail.
-Southern California organizations should:
+Southern California organisations should:

 1. Prepare a letter outlining their funding request

-2. Include supporting documentation about the organization and project
+2. Include supporting documentation about the organisation and project

 3. Mail the application to: Thomas and Dorothy Leavey Foundation, 10100 Santa Monica Boulevard, Suite 610, Los Angeles, CA 90067